OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 This section provides a list of properties that can be used to describe a cross-chain message-passing system.
 Not all systems have all the properties.
 In some cases, some of these properties may not be achievable or desirable.

+#### Identifiability

+> A message MUST be uniquely identifiable.

+**Note:** This is a fundamental property that is required for other properties, such as **Non-Replayability** to make sense.
+All cross-chain systems SHOULD have this property.

 #### Validity

-> A payload SHOULD only be executed on the target if the message was submitted by the requester.
+> A payload MUST only be executed on the target if the message was submitted by the requester.

 **Note:** This is a basic security property that all cross-chain systems SHOULD have.

 #### Non-Replayability

-> A message SHOULD be successfully executed on the target at most one time.
+> A message MUST be successfully executed on the target at most one time.

 **Note:** This is a basic security property that all cross-chain systems SHOULD have.